SCHOOLS BY STATE

 What Does a Forensic Psychologist Make?

-For those who are getting into the field, the average forensic psychology salary is around $52,000 per year.
-Keep in mind that this is just the average salary.
+For those who are getting into the field, the U.S. Department of Labor’s Bureau of Labor and Statistics (BLS) reports that the average forensic psychology salary was $75,230 in May of 2016.
+Keep in mind that this is just the average forensic psychology careers salary.
 Some will make less, especially when they are just getting into the field.
-Others, once they have more time in the job and have a better education, they will be able to earn as much as $110,000 per year.
+Others, once they have more time in the job and have a better education, they will be able to exceed $120,000 per year.
 While the forensic psychologist salary might be less than what you would find with a doctor or lawyer, it’s still quite good compared with salaries for other types of jobs.

 Does the Forensic Psychologist Pay Equal the Responsibility?